Caring for your chinchilla is always priority number 1.

 Double Check the Tubes for Clogs When Cleaning Your Chinchilla Cage

-This could also ensure your chinchilla is always safe and provided for in case you need to leave for a day and a backup chinchilla babysitter can’t make it out to double check on your chinchilla.
+This could also ensure your chinchilla is always safe and provided for in case you need to leave for a day or for a weekend and a backup chinchilla babysitter can’t make it out to double check on your chinchilla.

 It’s just best practice to get into this habit and develop that as muscle memory.

-Placement of Your Chinchilla Cage Matters Makes Cleaning Much Easier
+Placement of Your Chinchilla Cage Matters And Makes Cleaning Much Easier

 If you can easily reach all the components of the cage, your job will be much easier.
 Don’t place the chinchilla cage where it’s difficult to reach and clean the cage adequately.
 This will save you headaches and time in the future and make the process much less of a daunting task.